History of Christianity in Sussex: Saxon

 Shortly after Æðelwealh granted land to Wilfrid for the church, Cædwalla of Wessex killed Æðelwealh and conquered Sussex.
 Christianity in Sussex was put under control of the diocese of Winchester.
 It was not until c.
 715 that Eadberht, Abbot of Selsey was consecrated the first bishop of the South Saxons.

 St Lewinna, or St Leofwynn, was a female saint who lived around Seaford, probably at Bishopstone around the 7th century.
 According to the hagiography of the Secgan Manuscript, Lyminster is the burial place of St Cuthflæd of Lyminster.
-In the late 7th or early 8th century, St Cuthman, a shepherd who may have been born in Chidham and had been reduced to begging, set out from his home with his disabled mother using a one-wheeled cart.
+In the late 7th or early 8th century, Cuthman, a shepherd who may have been born in Chidham and had been reduced to begging, set out from his home with his disabled mother using a one-wheeled cart.
 When he reached Steyning he saw a vision and stopped there to build a church.
 Cuthman was venerated as a saint and his church was in existence by 857 when King Æthelwulf of Wessex was buried there.
 Steyning was an important religious centre and St Cuthman's grave became a place of pilgrimage in the 10th and 11th centuries.
 In 681, Bede records that an outbreak of the plague had devastated parts of England, including Sussex, and the monks at Selsey Abbey fasted and prayed for three days for an end to the outbreak.
 A young boy with the plague prayed to St Oswald and his prayers were answered, and a vision of St Peter and St Paul was said to have appeared to the boy, telling him that he would be the last to die.

 The church built at Steyning was one of around 50 minster churches across Sussex and these churches supplied itinerant clergy to surrounding districts.
 Other examples are churches at Singleton, Lyminster, Findon and Bishopstone.
 The jurisdiction of each minster church in the pre-Viking era seems to match early land divisions that were replaced by hundreds in the 10th or 11th centuries.
-It was not until 200–300 years after its conversion to Christianity in the 680s that a network of local parish churches existed in Sussex.
+It was not until 200–300 years after Wilfrid that a network of local parish churches existed in Sussex.

 Various monastic houses were established in the Saxon period in Sussex including at Selsey Abbey, Lyminster Priory, Aldingbourne, Beddingham, Bosham, Chichester, Ferring and South Malling, near Lewes.